benjaminfjones/minsky/README.md

 * [X] write a basic interpreter for Magnificent Minsky Machines (M3)
 * [X] write some arithmetic programs using the M3 interpreter
+* [X] define a grammar for M3 and implement a parser
 * [ ] write a transpiler from M3 to M3 that produces machines with a single
       machine state (and possibly many more tapes)
 * [ ] write a transpiler from M3 to M3 that produces machines with a single